bump-sh/docs/src/_help/continuous-integration/cli.md

 Please check `bump deploy --help` for more usage details.

-### The diff command
+### `bump diff [FILE]`

-Using the `diff` command can help to spot differences between the local API document and the latest deployed version.
+_If you want to receive automatic `bump diff` results on your Github Pull Requests you might be interested by [our Github Action](https://github.com/marketplace/actions/bump-sh-api-documentation-changelog#deploy-documentation--diff-on-pull-requests) diff command._

+Please note that by default the command will always exit with a successful return code.
+If you want to use this command in a CI environment and want the command to fail **in case of a breaking change**, you will need to add the `--fail-on-breaking` flag to your diff command.

 #### Public API diffs

 From any two API documents or URLs, you can retrieve a comprehensive changelog of what has changed between them.

 ```shell
 $ bump diff path/to/your/file.yml path/to/your/second_file.yml